RobertSN99/Tank-Tracker/README.md

   - Active sessions are tracked and visible to authorized roles.

+- **Effective debounced search and filtering feature**

+  - Users can select mulitple filters and / or add input to the search bar, and the list of tanks will update.

 - **Rating System**

   - **Admins** and **Moderators** will be able to rate tanks from 1 to 5 stars, with steps of 0.5.